shivan-s/cigargary-bot/README.md

 	# from root of the project directory
 	pipenv run start
 	```
+## [HOSTING]

+The bot is hosted on Heroku.
+We are yet to write documentation about this.

 ## [TWITCH] How to generate a token for the twitch bot